Program of Studies

 Music is a vital part of our school community.
 While serving to stimulate and develop artistry among the students, Visitation’s performances contribute to the broader life of the school.
 The year is punctuated by choral and orchestral concerts, dramatic and musical theater productions, Masses, and special performances that highlight important school events.
 Our music program is dedicated to artistic excellence, commitment, discipline, personal fulfillment, and meaningfully serving our community.

-Aesthetics of Art is a course that teaches the basic elements of art.
+Introduction to Art History is a course that teaches the basic elements of art.
 It is designed to develop the visual skills of the student.
 It includes exploring various mediums from several art movements.
 This is achieved by viewing works of art through slides, videos, movies and film clips, the internet, and a field trip to The National Gallery.